The Supply Chain Cost Advantage – Or Hidden Subsidies to Businesses from Wage Underpayment?

 Investors that fail to recognize and understand the wage gap in supply chains may find themselves with overvalued assets and portfolios.
 In a July article, the Financial Times asks, “Why did so many ESG funds back Boohoo?” (source).
 The answer?
 Because companies don’t disclose the supply chain information that enables investors to assess performance and investors (and rating agencies/reporting frameworks) don’t ask the right questions to ensure that they do.

-Join Mark Jones, Kevin Franklin and Erin Lyon for our September 10th webinar.
-We will explore the issue of hidden subsidies in supply chain and what this means for profitability, investor due diligence and the implications for social responsibility programs.
+Join Mark Jones, Kevin Franklin, and Erin Lyon for our September 10th webinar.
+We will explore the issue of hidden subsidies in the supply chain and what this means for profitability, investor due diligence, and the implications for social responsibility programs.